Machinesmith: Fictional character biography

-When Captain America and Nick Fury have an encounter with Baron Strucker, Captain America defeats Strucker who is revealed to be a robot, controlled remotely by Machinesmith who plots to destroy Captain America.
+When Captain America and Nick Fury have an encounter with Baron Strucker, Captain America defeats Strucker, who is revealed to be a robot controlled remotely by Machinesmith to destroy Captain America.
 He comes to despise his artificial life, but his programming prevents him from committing suicide.
-Machinesmith sends the Dragon Man to kill Captain America but the attempt is unsuccessful.

 Machinesmith is hired into the Red Skull's exclusive employ, for whom he served as his primary scientist/machinist and member of the Skeleton Crew.
-On several occasions, Machinesmith undertakes various the Red Skull's field missions, usually confronting Captain America.

-As per the Red Skull's orders, he sets mechanisms in S.H.I.E.L.D.
-Central against Captain America and Fury.
-As per the Red Skull's orders, he next activates the Sleeper robot, and attempts to liberate the other robots impounded on Avengers Island.
-He then assists Mother Night in an attempt to bug the Avengers headquarters, and he battles and overpowers the Vision.
-Alongside the Skeleton Crew, he later battles the Schutz-Heiliggruppe.

-A portion of the Machinesmith's consciousness is eventually captured (assumed to be Saxon's entire consciousness), and enslaved by Tony Stark under Kang the Conqueror's thrall.
-Machinesmith later claims to have easily recovered the lost fragment which he re-assimilated.

-When the Red Skull is blasted apart by Kubekult's Cosmic Cube destruction, Machinesmith enacts a series of protocols dictated by the Red Skull to kill Captain America and plunge the world into nuclear holocaust.
-Machinesmith is defeated.
+When the Red Skull is blasted apart by Kubekult's Cosmic Cube destruction, Machinesmith attempts to enact a series of protocols dictated by the Red Skull to kill Captain America and create a nuclear holocaust, but is thwarted.

 Later, Machinesmith is employed by the Crimson Cowl's Masters of Evil.
 After the team's defeat by the Thunderbolts, Machinesmith has since lain low.

-He later resurfaces and appears battling the New Warriors while developing a techno-organic virus.